Kaoh Trong, the Island of Kings

 Another translation of its name, perhaps the most romantic, is the Island of Kings which refers to the splendour of the Khmer empire that lasted for six centuries, although in reality this definition is not much confirmed by the local population.

-Talking to locals, however, it seems that, quite simply, the name of the island means Pomelo Island, referring to the large quantity of these citrus fruits – the oldest citrus fruits cultivated by man – and the lush trees on the grounds of almost every house or along the only road on the island.
+Talking to locals, it seems instead that, quite simply, the name of the island means Island of the Pomelo, in reference to the large quantity of these citrus fruits-the oldest citrus fruits cultivated by man-and the lush trees on the grounds of almost every house or along the only road on the island.

 Kaoh Trong, the Island of Kings or Pomelo, depending on the degree of romanticism one aspires to when talking about the island, is today an extraordinary territory rich in land cultivated with rice, banana trees, pomelo trees, pastures for the (little) cattle, several dogs equal to the number of families on the island, two ancient Pagodas with a group of very young monks, a protected area for flying foxes and a programme to safeguard the land and fresh waters of the Mekong.